IBM/ibm-cloud-functions-serverless-iot-openfridge/docs/BLUEMIX.md

 ## Set up IoT Foundation

 ### Provision an instance of the Watson IoT Platform
-* Log into the Bluemix console, provision an instance of the [Watson IoT Platform](https://console.ng.bluemix.net/catalog/services/internet-of-things-platform/?taxonomyNavigation=services), then log into the the service dashboard.
+* Log into the Bluemix console, provision an instance of the [Watson IoT Platform](https://console.ng.bluemix.net/catalog/services/internet-of-things-platform/?taxonomyNavigation=services), then launch the service dashboard.

 ### Create device type
 * On the left side menu, choose "Devices" then click the "Add Device" button on the right.
 You'll need to create a "Device Type" first, so create one with a Name of "refrigerator-simulator", give it a Description of "A way to simulate a refrigerator", and select "Serial Number", "Manufacturer" and "Model" attributes for the new device type (e.g., using "0" as template values).

 ### Create a device of that type
-* Continue in the same dialog window or another one to continue adding a device instance.
-Give it a Device ID of "1" Serial number of "aaaabbbbcccc", a Manufacturer of "Electrolux", and a Model of "1200n" and autogenerate (or enter) a Token.
+* Continue in the same dialog window to add a device instance.
+Give it a Device ID of "1", Serial number of "aaaabbbbcccc", a Manufacturer of "Electrolux", and a Model of "1200n" and autogenerate (or enter) a Token.
 You will need to specify this token when connecting the device to the IoT Platform (in our case, in the Paho connection options, as outlined below).
 * Optionally, create two more devices with unique IDs and Serials, such as "2", "llllmmmmnnnn" and "3", "xxxxyyyyzzzz".

 ### Create application access token
-* Your devices now have all the access information they need, but you'll need to set up a separate API key for the consuming application, which will be the Node.js application on Bluemix.
+* Your devices now have all the access information they need, but you'll need to set up a separate API key for the consuming application, which will be a Node.js application deployed via Cloud Foundry on Bluemix.
 * On the dashboard, choose "Apps" and pick the "API keys" tab.
 Click the "Generate API Key" button.
-Write down the generated key and token - you will need to update them in `local.env`, and also in the Paho client setup (as outlined below).
+Save the generated key and token and update them in `local.env`.
+You also need them for the Paho client setup (as outlined below).
 Click "Generate".

 ## Set up IoT event producer to simulate the device